Charles Quinby

-Charles Fenton Mercer Spotswood Quinby (October 6, 1899 – January 4, 1988) was an American competition swimmer who represented the United States at the 1920 Summer Olympics in Antwerp, Belgium.
-Quinby competed in the qualifying heats of the men's 400-meter breaststroke; he finished fourth in his heat but did not advance.
+Charles Fenton Mercer Spotswood Quinby (October 6, 1899 – January 4, 1988) was an American competition swimmer who competed for the U.S. Naval Academy, and represented the United States at the 1920 Summer Olympics in Antwerp, Belgium.
+At the Olympics, Quinby competed in the 400-meter breaststroke, but did not advance to the finals.
+Serving thirty-five years as an Officer with the Navy, he was a WWI and WWII Naval veteran, who commanded the USS Sitka in 1945, and served primarily in the roles of an instructor for officers, engineer and administrator.
+He held the rank of Captain when he retired in 1952.